-Prenatal vitamins often include folic acid and iron.
+Generally, prenatal vitamins include folic acid and iron.
 It’s recommended that all reproductive-age women regularly take supplements with optimal amounts of folic acid, starting 2-3 months before conception and throughout pregnancy, until the end of lactation or at least 4-6 weeks post-delivery.
 So, we often hear the question, do prenatal vitamins make you fertile?

 The short answer is, no. Prenatal vitamins are recommended for pregnancy because folic acid helps prevent neural tube defects and other birth defects in your baby, while iron supports placenta and fetus development.
 You should start taking them before conception because the baby’s neural tube develops in the first month of pregnancy, sometimes before you know you’re pregnant.
-But prenatal vitamins are not proven to increase fertility itself.
+But there is no proof that prenatal vitamins increase fertility itself.
 Taking supplements with folic acid is not associated with the probability of clinic pregnancy or live birth.

-Omega-3s play an important role in cell structure and formation (including eggs and sperm) and have been linked to positive fertility outcomes for men and women.
+Omega-3s play an important role in cell structure and formation (including eggs and sperm) and link to positive fertility outcomes for men and women.